 - 1/2 tsp salt

-- For the meatballs: Place the bread crumbs in a medium sized bowl, pour milk over them and toss to combine.
+- Place the bread crumbs in a medium sized bowl, pour milk over them and toss to combine.
 Set aside.

 - Preheat oven to 400 degrees F and line a baking sheet with parchment paper.

 - In a large bowl combine the ground meat, cheese, parsley, garlic, eggs, olive oil, salt and pepper.